Stationary striations in plasma, created by a short microwave pulse in a waveguide filled with a neutral gas: Conclusions

 \section{Conclusions}

-To summarize, it was shown that a sub-nanosecond microwave pulse of hundreds MW power propagating in a neutral gas filled cylindrical waveguide produces a tubular plasma, with the density mainly concentrated in a thin layer near the waveguide wall.
+It was observed experimentally that ionization of a neutral gas by a sub-nanosecond microwave pulse of hundreds of MW power propagating in a waveguide is accompanied by a new phenomenon.
+Namely, spatially-periodic stratification of the plasma glow appears near the waveguide wall 5 ns after the microwave pulse’s passage and continues during ~70 ns.
+In order to explain this phenomenon, a theoretical model was developed.
+Analytical and numerical studies carried out in the frame of this model, indicate that such a powerful microwave pulse produces a tubular plasma, with the density mainly concentrated in a thin layer near the waveguide wall.
 A surface wave with negative group velocity can be excited in such plasma-filled waveguide.
 The wake in the form of this backward propagating surface wave remains in the waveguide long after the pulse's passage.
 A backward propagating surface wave is reflected from the input window and in combination with the incident wave forms a standing wave.
 Plasma electrons, oscillating in the electric field of this standing wave's antinodes, excite and/or ionize molecules of the neutral gas, producing the experimentally observed periodically distributed plasma glow along the waveguide.

 This scenario is based on a theoretical model supported by numerical simulations and analysis.
 We cannot present indisputable experimental facts that the observed spatially-periodic plasma glow appeared exactly in that way as it is described in the paper.
 Should this be the case then this phenomenon would be the first non-direct observation of the backward surface wave, propagating along a tubular plasma in the absence of magnetic field.
 In future experiments we will attempt to confirm the mechanism behind this interesting phenomenon.